Glossary

 Cross-Border Payments

-Cross-border payments refer to financial transactions that involve the transfer of funds between parties located in different countries.
+Refer to financial transactions that involve the transfer of funds between parties located in different countries.
+These payments can be made for various purposes, including personal remittances, business transactions, and investments.

 Cardholder